lukud/raccoon-/README.md

 ![alt tag](./pics/raccoon-scheme.png)

-This algorythm has been described by
+The basic algorithm upon which raccoon is based has first been described by Otto et al., 2010 (http://www.ncbi.nlm.nih.gov/pubmed/20562415).
+However, its current implementation (iCORN2, available at http://icorn.sourceforge.net) fails to scale for genomes beyond 300-400Mb, a limitation that we seek to overcome with raccoon.

 ### Instalation